AlvaroGS7/DevOpsLearning/AWS/concepts/concepts.md

  - With ALBs, you can configure **custom error pages** for specific HTTP status codes.

  Here you can read more about [Elastic Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/).<br><br>

+ <a name="ecs"></a>
+## ECS (Elastic Container Service)
+Fully managed container orchestration service that allows you to run, manage, and scale containerized applications using Docker containers.

+Here's some useful features about it:

+ - **You can use task definition**, a blueprint that defines how a containerized application should be deployed.
+ - **ECS integrates seamlessly with ELB.**
+ - **ECS offers integration with AWS Fargate** (A serverless compute engine for containers).
+ - **Uses capacity providers**, which are used to define the type and amount of infrastructure resources available for running containers.
+ - **Provides a task metadata endpoint** that allows containers within a task to retrieve information about themselves

+ Here you can read more about [Elastic Container Service](https://docs.aws.amazon.com/elasticloadbalancing/).<br><br>